Dartle Documentation

 runMagnanimous

-In very simple builds, this may not look very helpful, but on more complex builds, like the one below from a test Java project built using jb (a Dartle-derived build system for Java), it can become quite handy:
+In very simple builds, this may not look very helpful, but on more complex builds, like jb’s Dartle build, it can become quite handy:

 Tasks Graph: